HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 #### Add a Record

-1) Click the plus icon (Browse Add Button) at the top right of the table browser.
+1) Click the plus icon at the top right of the table browser.
 2) The Studio will pre-populate existing table attributes in JSON format.

     *The hash_attribute is not included, but you can add it in and set it to your desired value.
 Auto-maintained fields are not included and cannot be manually set.
 You may enter a JSON array to insert multiple records in a single transaction.*